Here is what you should expect at an audition for Film, TV and theater roles.

-First off, it is important to be seen by casting directors, have it be for TV Projects, Film, or even Theater.
-It is necessary for you to showcase your abilities for every opportunity that comes your way.
-Unless you are A-List actor, auditioning is going to become a normal, every day process.
-It is important to note that classes on auditioning, or the tid-bits of information that you learned over the years may be okay for the beginning but professional auditions require another level of expertise.
+First off, it is essential to be seen by casting directors, have it be for TV Projects, Film, or even Theater.
+You must showcase your abilities for every opportunity that comes your way.
+Unless you are an A-list actor, auditioning is going to become a normal process.
+It is important to note that classes on auditioning, or the tidbits of information that you learned over the years may be okay for the beginning.
+Still, professional auditions require another level of expertise.

-Film, Theater, and TV all have their different audition procedures.
-Here are a few things you should know for Film, Theater and Television.
+The film, Theater, and TV all have their different audition procedures.
+Here are a few things you should know for Film, Theater, and Television.

 At times it may be more difficult for an actor that is unrepresented to be cast for a film, but make sure to stay updated with Project Casting to hear about the latest Casting information and Casting Calls.

 What To Expect at an Audition?
 TV, Film, & Theater

 For a professional theater calls, a casting director may choose to have you for a “pre-read” or “pre-screen” audition.
 The casting director of Broadway’s Spiderman is notorious for bringing an actor in for a “pre-read” and connects with the actor to see if he or she is a good match for the role.
 Sometimes up to 15 individuals can discuss your audition; this is because musicals and theatrical performances require more individuals in the creative team, such as composers, lyricists, choreographers, and the music director.

 Generally, theatrical auditions will give you two to four days to prepare songs and sides for your audition.
 Expect to be given sides instead of a whole script for your audition.
 Furthermore, and expect several callbacks before actually receiving the role.

 But become prepared, casting directors to have little sympathy for being unprepared.
 Also, actors who do not have an agent or representation can go to the Equity Principal Auditions, which are open to union members.
 But it is also essential to build your reputation with regional performances; ultimately, your resume does matter.